AstralJugs69/E-commy2/code_context.md

 import ZoneManagementPage from './pages/ZoneManagementPage';
 import CategoryManagementPage from './pages/CategoryManagementPage';
 import UserManagementPage from './pages/UserManagementPage';
+import UserDetailPage from './pages/UserDetailPage';
+import StatisticsPage from './pages/StatisticsPage';
 import AdminRequestPasswordResetPage from './pages/AdminRequestPasswordResetPage';
 import AdminResetPasswordPage from './pages/AdminResetPasswordPage';
 import ProtectedRoute from './components/ProtectedRoute';